 Information Management provides two interesting scenarios in which predictive analytics have been used:

 - The US Special Forces utilized Dean Abbot’s predictive models to garner a better understanding of recruits.
-An expert in the field of analytics, Abbot says the primary consideration is how much to weigh different factors.
-Balance is best achieved by looking at the results: look at the data for various successful members of your staff to create a predictive model for hiring new employees.
+An expert in analytics, Abbot says the primary consideration is how much to weigh different factors.
+Balance is best achieved by looking at the results: look at the data for various successful staff members to create a predictive model for hiring new employees.

 The predictive cloud

 Probably the main reason some businesses have become frustrated with the public cloud is that many cloud hosting providers (CHPs) are not transparent.
-Bills can seem erratic: it’s difficult to have a sense of what they will be from one month to the next.
+Bills can seem erratic: it’s difficult to understand what they will be from one month to the next.

-Here are a number of features that allow Atlantic.Net to provide our customers with a predictive cloud so that their hosting environment is always consistent:
+Here are several features that allow Atlantic.Net to provide our customers with a predictive cloud so that their hosting environment is always consistent:

 - real-time billing information

 - no hidden fees or stealth upcharges

 - 1 TB of free outbound data transfer.